jaybayron9/Sukio-Sg-Member/README.md

     Make sure to fill out the required information accurately to create your account.

+2. **Verify Phone Number**: After registering, you'll need to verify your phone number.
+This step helps ensure the security of your account and allows us to send you important notifications.

-2. **Log in**: Once you have registered, log in to your account using your credentials.
+3. **Log in**: Once you have registered, log in to your account using your credentials.

-3. **Explore Events**: Browse through the list of community events and gatherings available.
+4. **Explore Events**: Browse through the list of community events and gatherings available.
 You can view event details, such as date, time, and location.

-4. **Check-In/Check-Out**: Upon attending an event, use our QR code scanning feature to check in.
+5. **Check-In/Check-Out**: Upon attending an event, use our QR code scanning feature to check in.
 Scan the event's unique QR code upon arrival and scan again when leaving to check out.

 ## Key Features